slopezpereyra/slopezpereyra.github.io/_posts/2023-09-19-TheDreamOfTheShadow.md

 fact the only time, that my mother was the one to kick me out—a deed more often carried out, imperiously and even happily, by my eldest brother.
-(My sister contented herself to bitter remarks; for example, I recall one occasion when I was having lunch them, and I dropped some soda on the table while pouring my glass, inspiring my sister to say: *This is not even your house and look what you do!*) But although it was the only time my mother did this, it was also the one that had the most serious consequence.
+(My sister contented herself to bitter remarks; for example, I recall one occasion when I was having lunch with them, and I dropped some soda on the table while pouring my glass, inspiring my sister to say: *This is not even your house and look what you do!*) But although it was the only time my mother did this, it was also the one that had the most serious consequence.
 My friend did not return to his home